AaitijhyaGoswami/YLAC_MC2026/README.md

 streamlit run app.py
 ```

-The app handles missing modules gracefully — if any simulation file fails to import, it is silently excluded from the sidebar and an "under development" message is shown for that route.
+The app handles missing modules gracefully.
+If any simulation file fails to import, it is silently excluded from the sidebar and an "under development" message is shown for that route.

 ---